Products / Construction

 Proper preparation of entry and exit pits is critical for successful HDD operations.
 Size pits to accommodate equipment, manage drilling fluid returns, and ensure worker safety with appropriate shoring.

-Pit Excavation & Stabilization
+Pit excavation & stabilization

 • Trench boxes or timber bracing for deep pits